iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 We won't go too deep into how everything works here, since we have many [guides](/doc/user-guide) and [references](/doc/command-reference) for that, but here's the gist of it: DVC enables data _versioning through codification_.
-This means producing a description of which data, ML artifacts, etc. should be in the environment at any given time.
-It consists of special [metafiles](/doc/user-guide/dvc-files-and-directories) that we can put in Git along with the source code.
+This means describing which data, ML artifacts, etc. should be in the environment at any given time.
+It's achieved with special [metafiles](/doc/user-guide/dvc-files-and-directories) that we can put in Git along with the source code.